hyndruide/Monscape/README.md

 # Monscape (alpha)

-Monscape is a program to create a monitoring interface easely and cheaper using arduino and esp32 as puzzle brain and a RPI as conductor
+Monscape is a library to create a monitoring interface easely and cheaper using arduino and esp32 as puzzle brain and a RPI as conductor

 Monscape is a system client <-> server for escape game.